XTxiatong/XTxiatong.github.io/_pages/about.md

 ## 📢 News
+• Feb.
+2025: I am visiting *Beijing Zhongguancun Academy* from the 20th to the 28 of February and giving a talk titled *Building trustworthy AI for mobile health*.\
 • December 2024: I will be visiting Tsinghua University from the 16th to the 21st of December and giving a talk at the Vanke School of Public Health on the 17th [Link](https://mp.weixin.qq.com/s/RBekev3aH0OrCO_hbioUXA).\
 • October 2024: Our pioneering work on leveraging LLMs for understanding audio and ECGs for healthcare will be presented at the NeurIPS 2024 workshop.\
 • October 2024: Our work Towards Open Respiratory Acoustic Foundation Models: Pretraining and Benchmarking is accepted by Neurips dataset and benchmark track 2024 [website](https://opera-benchmark.github.io/)!\